How do you start potty training your child?

 - This is a quick potty-training method and particularly useful if you have limited time or if the child has to be trained for something like starting a new school.

-Child-orientated potty training
+The child-orientated potty training method

 Important considerations when choosing the child-orientated potty training method:

 - This method takes longer than the three-day method, so parents will be paying for nappies for quite some time while the child makes the transition.